Perinatal Anemia

 • Fanconi anemia

-Diamond-Blackfan anemia is characterized by lack of RBC precursors in bone marrow, macrocytic RBCs, lack of reticulocytes in peripheral blood, and lack of involvement of other blood cell lineages.
+Diamond-Blackfan anemia is characterized by lack of RBC precursors in bone marrow, macrocytic RBCs, lack of reticulocytes in peripheral blood, and lack of involvement of other blood cell lineages, and there is often a distinctive macrocytosis present with elevated RBC mean corpuscular volume (MCV).
 It is often (though not always) part of a syndrome of congenital anomalies including microcephaly, cleft palate, eye anomalies, thumb deformities, and webbed neck.
 Up to 25% of affected infants are anemic at birth, and low birth weight occurs in about 10%.
-It is thought to be a ribosomopathy caused by defective stem cell differentiation.
+Diamond-Blackfan anemia is thought to be a ribosomopathy caused by defective stem cell differentiation.

 Fanconi anemia is an autosomal recessive disorder of bone marrow progenitor cells that causes a bone marrow failure syndrome with macrocytosis and reticulocytopenia with progressive failure of all hematopoietic cell lines.
 It is usually diagnosed after the neonatal period.
 The cause is a genetic defect that prevents cells from repairing damaged DNA or removing toxic free radicals that damage cells.